Embryo culture is one of the most important phases of in vitro fertilization (IVF) treatments.

 Culturing in the IVF laboratory begins after obtaining the eggs by follicular puncture.
-Initially, the eggs will be cultured without removing the surrounding granulosa cell layer (decumulation).
+Initially, the eggs will be cultured without removing the surrounding granulosa cell layer (decumulation or denudation).

 The day of the puncture is known as day 0 of embryonic development, since this is when fertilization (union of the egg and sperm) occurs.

 Depending on the IVF technique applied to fertilize the eggs, the next step will be:

 - Conventional IVF

 - the undecumulated eggs are joined with the spermatozoa.

 - the eggs are decumulated and intracytoplasmic microinjection of the sperm is performed.

 The culture of embryos obtained after fertilization will be extended until the day the embryos:

 - Be transferred to the maternal uterus, which is usually at day 3 or blastocyst stage (day 5-6).

 Stages of embryonic development

 Next, we will briefly see which stages embryologists evaluate in order to select the embryo that is most likely to implant and, therefore, result in pregnancy:

 - Day 1

-- is the day after the follicular puncture and is when it is assessed, 16-18 hours after fertilization, it is assessed to see it is has occurred correctly.
+- is the day after the follicular puncture and when 16-18 hours after fertilization, it is assessed to see it is has occurred correctly.
 At this stage, the embryos are called zygotes.
-Its metabolic needs are very similar to those of oocytes.
+Their metabolic needs are very similar to those of oocytes.

 - Day 2

 - the embryos have already undergone their first divisions and have 2-4 cells, also known as blastomeres.

 - Day 3

 - at this time, the embryos have about 6-8 blastomeres.
 The embryo has already begun to express its own genes, so its energy needs are gradually changing.

 - Day 4

 - the embryo is in the morula stage and compacts.

 - Days 5 and 6

-- in these days, the embryo reaches the blastocyst stage.
+- the embryo reaches the blastocyst stage.
 Embryos that reach this stage with good morphological characteristics have a high probability of implanting.